-Figure 2-9 shows the 2018 employment by sector expressed as a percent of total employment for the area of interest and the number of employment by sector for Kansas The area of interest and the constituent counties is presented in Table 2-11.
+Table 2-13 shows the 2018 employment by sector expressed as a percent of total employment for the area of interest and the number of employment by sector for Kansas.
 For the area of interest, 25% of the employment is in the educational, health care and social assistance services sector; followed by 17% in manufacturing; and 11% in retail trade.
 While a significant portion of total employment are in the services sector, this shows manufacturing is an important sector.
 About 9% are in arts, entertainment, recreation and accommodation services; 9% in professional, scientific and management; and 7% in construction.
 The remaining sectors represent 5% or less each of total employment.

-Figure 2-9 Percent Employment by Sector for Area of Interest (2018)
+Table 2-13 Percent Employment by Sector for Area of Interest (2018)